rizzini/my_personal_bash_scripts/README.md

 **Description:**
 Monitors disk read and write speeds with high precision for all disks or a specific disk, designed for minimal resource usage and fast updates.
-- Written in pure Bash, avoiding external tools and subshells for efficiency.
 - Reads disk statistics from `/proc/diskstats` to calculate real-time read and write speeds.
 - Can display stats for a specific disk (e.g., `sda`) or for all disks at once.
 - Supports both single-run and continuous monitoring modes (using the `loop` argument).